iamavnish/streaming-data-using-kafka/README.md

 ## Solution

-Create a Kafka topic.
-Then create a producer to send messages to Kafka topic.
-Finally, create a consumer to read messages from Kafka topic.
+Create a Kafka topic (admin.py).
+Then create a producer (producer.py) to send messages to Kafka topic.
+Finally, create a consumer (consumer.py) to read messages from Kafka topic.